 • You can connect via video chat for live, online lessons

 Traveling to your teacher’s studio is usually more affordable than having your teacher come to you — some teachers may charge for travel time and/or mileage.
 Online lessons are typically priced the lower end of the scale, but can vary depending upon your teacher’s level of expertise.

 For most new students, a 30-minute weekly lesson is a great starting point.
 As your playing progresses, however, most students benefit from longer lessons, such as 45 minutes or an hour.
 Your teacher will be able to recommend a good length for you, and of course, as you increase your lesson length your price will increase.

 - Teacher Expertise

 Another factor that can affect piano lesson rates is your teacher’s level of expertise or experience.
 Younger teachers or teachers who specialize in beginning students will often charge less.
 As your playing level advances and you need a teacher with higher level experience, you can expect to pay more per lesson.
 As you improve, you might also become interested in a specific area of study, such as classical music or jazz improvisation.
-Teachers who specialize in certain genres or techniques, or who have had received training in a certain teaching method (such as the Suzuki Method), can command a much higher price.
+Teachers who specialize in certain genres or techniques, or who have had received training in a certain teaching method (such as the the Suzuki method, can command a much higher price.

 How Much Are Piano Lessons for Kids?